kioforsyth/Jekyll-Blog-Template/README.md

 Blog
 ---
-Using Barry Lopez's Jekyll Now guide and Github Pages
+Using Barry Clark's Jekyll Now guide and Github Pages